orbittwz/PlasticRevolution/README.md

 *	Craft spacer advanced plastic full helmet and armor.
 Light and very strong, made from advanced plastic and hyperwave.

 ## Suggestions:
-This mod is currently stable, as I have tested it, I do not know if any changes will be made until I may start modding more.
+This mod is currently stable, as I have tested it, I added some changes with RW1.2 update. see the changelog.

 ## Compatibility:
 *	This mod adds a new stuff category (like metallic) added via patch operations to doors, walls, some furniture and some recreation structures.